kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

   // Specification of the desired behavior of AdminNetworkPolicy.
   Spec     AdminNetworkPolicySpec

-  // ANPStatus is the status to be reported by the implementation, this is not
+  // Status is the status to be reported by the implementation, this is not
   // standardized in alpha and consumers should report what they see fit in
-  // relation to their AdminNetworkPolicy implementation
+  // relation to their AdminNetworkPolicy implementation.
   // +optional
   Status  AdminNetworkPolicyStatus
 }